deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 ![](figures/figures_14_0.png)

-> 🔼 The figure shows the architecture of the deformable Gaussian MLP, which takes the Gaussian center and time as input and outputs the position, rotation, and scaling residuals.
+> 🔼 The figure shows the architecture of the deformable Gaussian MLP used in SpectroMotion for predicting the position, rotation, and scaling residuals of 3D Gaussians during deformation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 11: Architecture of the deformable Gaussian MLP